lpozdneev/LVMtoCSVconverter/README.md

 file, the first measurment will have time 0, and the second measurment will have time 1.1.)
 4) Time column and the column with the measured value are separated by a comma.

-Place compiled .exe file of this .cpp into the directory with your .lvm files, and run the .exe (double click).
+To use the converter, place LVMtoCSVconverter.exe into the direcotry with .lvm files that you want to convert and double click it (or run from the command line).